B.A. Program in Journalism and Digital Communication

 - MMC 3602 Mass Communications and Society (3 credits)

-Prior to being admitted to the Department of Journalism and Media Studies, a student must:
+Prior to being admitted to the Department of Journalism and Digital Communication, a student must:

 - Complete a minimum of 45 semester hours including all General Education requirements and six hours of English composition (with a minimum grade of “C”)

 - Pass a departmental-administered English Diagnostic Test